K97i/K97i.github.io/_posts/K9-Rants/2024-06-09-TunesFromTheMonastery.md

 I was actually inspired by [NewJean's Super Shy](https://www.youtube.com/watch?v=ArmDp-zijuc) for its Liquid Drum and Bass and Bubblegum Pop sound.
 Yes, I got inspired by a Kpop song.
 I'm surprised as well, considering I don't actually listen to Kpop, I just hear the genre second-hand.

-This is actually one of my favourite tracks that I have produced, as its actually kind of a bop, even without vocals.
+This is actually one of my favourite tracks that I have produced, as it's actually kind of a bop, even without vocals.
 Even creating the track was a fun process.
 I'd find myself listening to the instrumental on loop for hours.

 Based off of the entire Lloyd and Garmadon thing in Season 1: Rise of the Snakes and Season 2: Legacy of the Green Ninja, it was actually kind of tricky to write lyrics for it.